SebastianRolin/Portfolio/E-Commerce Transaction Log Analysis/README.md

-# File name: E-Commerce Transaction Log Analysis: Business Analytics Project.
+# E-Commerce Transaction Log Analysis: Business Analytics Project.

 As part of the TripleTen program, this project aims to convert event logs into valuable business metrics.
 The key objectives include building a conversion funnel, conducting cohort analysis, and calculating retention rates.
 These skills, among others, were acquired during